Are you passionate about supporting youth and their professional growth?

 What it takes to be a mentor

-Our volunteer mentors are caring adults who are committed to helping young girls grow professionally.
-Mentors understand the value of a positive adult friendship and the importance of role models in a young girl’s life.
+Our volunteer mentors are caring adults who are committed to helping their mentees grow professionally.
+Mentors understand the value of a positive adult friendship and the importance of role models in a young person’s life.
 Mentors gain as much from the relationships as the mentees, often making life-long friends.

-As a mentor, you will commit to meeting with your mentee once or twice each month, for a minimum of one school year (meetings are from November to the end of June the following year).
+As a mentor, you will commit to meeting with your mentee a minimum of once each month for one school year (November to June).

 How you can get involved